Younger millennial and Gen Z employees are three times more likely to experience psychological distress than those over forty.

 A closer look at the individual dimensions of mental health (depression, anxiety, and stress) indicates that, at extremely severe levels, depression is 7.1x more prevalent in the youngest age group compared to the oldest, while anxiety and stress are 4x and 3.7x more prevalent, respectively, in the youngest age group (Figure 3).
 In contrast, at severe levels, stress is 7.3x more prevalent in 20- to 29-year-olds compared to 50+ year-olds, and anxiety and depression are 2.4x and 3.7x more prevalent.

-Depression and stress are therefore the biggest drivers of the age differences in psychological distress, while the prevalence of anxiety is less disparate between age groups.
-This is reflected in the fact that many of the risk factors underlying age differences in mental health are most likely to impact depression and stress.
+Depression and stress are, therefore, the biggest drivers of the age differences in psychological distress, while the prevalence of anxiety is less disparate between age groups.
+This is reflected in the fact that many risk factors underlying age differences in mental health are most likely to impact depression and stress.

-Emerging adults (those in the period between adolescence and stable adulthood, or 18 to 29 years) tend to have less developed coping skills and lower personal resilience to deal with the challenging circumstances of emerging adulthood (Leipold et al), which include heightened instability and uncertainty.
-Coping strategies are the efforts one makes to manage the demands that they perceive as exceeding their own resources, while resilience encompasses a constellation of characteristics that allow an individual to adapt to the stressors they encounter.
+Emerging adults (those between adolescence and stable adulthood, or 18 to 29 years) tend to have less developed coping skills and lower personal resilience to deal with the challenging circumstances of emerging adulthood (Leipold et al.), which include heightened instability and uncertainty.
+Coping strategies are the efforts one makes to manage the demands one perceives as exceeding their resources.
+At the same time, resilience encompasses a constellation of characteristics that allow individuals to adapt to their stressors.

-Coping strategies that involve avoiding active confrontation of problems, such as dissociating from the stressor or wallowing in negativity without addressing the stressor are maladaptive and are associated with poorer outcomes.
-In contrast, adaptive strategies are those that involve direct action and attempts to deal with stressors, such as seeking social support or making efforts to generate solutions to a problem.
+Coping strategies that involve avoiding active confrontation of problems, such as dissociating from the stressor or wallowing in negativity without addressing the stressor, are maladaptive and are associated with poorer outcomes.
+In contrast, adaptive strategies involve direct action and attempting to deal with stressors, such as seeking social support or making efforts to solve a problem.

 The job roles that emerging adults occupy may also put them at increased risk of psychological distress.
-Higher-level professional and managerial staff have a lower tendency for depression and anxiety than general workers (Razali et al., 2019; Yeoh et al), which may be due to differences in decision-making power.
-Perceived lack of power can lead individuals to hold an external locus of control (i.e., perceive that their circumstances are determined by external forces), which is in turn associated with poorer mental health, particularly depression (Krampe et al).
+Higher-level professional and managerial staff have a lower tendency for depression and anxiety than general workers (Razali et al., 2019; Yeoh et al.), which may be due to differences in decision-making power.
+Perceived lack of power can lead individuals to hold an external locus of control (i.e., perceive that external forces determine their circumstances), which is associated with poorer mental health, particularly depression (Krampe et al.).

 Feelings of powerlessness can also be exacerbated by involuntary changes in one’s work and relationships, which are frequent in emerging adulthood.
-This is especially relevant in the context of the COVID-19 pandemic, during which the unemployment rate among under-25s in Malaysia was reported to be almost 4 times that among older workers (Cheng), leading to high job insecurity in this age group.
-The sense of lack of control fuelled by job insecurity can in turn negatively impact job satisfaction and well-being (Elst et al).
+This is especially relevant in the context of the COVID-19 pandemic, during which the unemployment rate among under-25s in Malaysia was reported to be almost four times that among older workers (Cheng), leading to high job insecurity in this age group.
+The sense of lack of control fuelled by job insecurity can, in turn, negatively impact job satisfaction and well-being (Elst et al.).

-Employees working remotely are also more likely to experience workplace fear of missing out, which in turn is associated with higher rates of work burnout (Budnick et al., 2020).
-Workplace fear of missing out refers to the fear that one might miss valuable career opportunities when away or disconnected from work and it encompasses both relational exclusion (fear that professional relationships may suffer) and informational exclusion (fear of being uninformed of relevant task information; Budnick et al., 2020).
-Individuals beginning new roles remotely during the pandemic are especially vulnerable to the social and information isolation of remote contexts, and these individuals are more likely to be in the 20- to 29-year-old age group.
+Employees working remotely are also more likely to experience workplace fear of missing out, which is associated with higher work burnout rates (Budnick et al., 2020).
+Workplace fear of missing out refers to the fear that one might miss valuable career opportunities when away or disconnected from work, and it encompasses both relational exclusion (fear that professional relationships may suffer) and informational exclusion (fear of being uninformed of relevant task information; Budnick et al., 2020).
+Individuals beginning new roles remotely during the pandemic are especially vulnerable to the social and information isolation of remote contexts.
+These individuals are more likely to be in the 20- to 29-year-old age group.

-The differing importance of in-person work across generations is evidenced by a recent survey reporting that younger employees are more likely to want to return to the office full-time than older workers, who express a preference for a hybrid working model (Totem).
+The differing importance of in-person work across generations is evidenced by a recent survey reporting that younger employees are more likely to want to return to the office full-time than older workers, who prefer a hybrid working model (Totem).
 The absence of professional development and socialisation opportunities may lead to low confidence, as well as a depressed mood, and may hinder the development of adaptive coping skills.

-Given the pandemic's impact on younger workers’ mental health and the effects of employee mental illness on productivity (Hassard et al), it is of utmost importance that organisations provide psychological support to their employees.
+Given the pandemic's impact on younger workers’ mental health and the effects of employee mental illness on productivity (Hassard et al.), organisations must provide psychological support to their employees.

-With regard to prevention, employers can help promote the acquisition and development of adaptive coping skills by providing young adults with adequate opportunities and support, for example from mentors, to acquire these skills.
-Resilience training can significantly increase resilience and improve mental health and well-being outcomes, including depression, stress, and anxiety, as well as psychosocial outcomes such as self-efficacy and work satisfaction (Robertson et al).
+Concerning prevention, employers can help promote the acquisition and development of adaptive coping skills by providing young adults with adequate opportunities and support, for example, from mentors, to acquire these skills.
+Resilience training can significantly increase resilience and improve mental health and well-being outcomes, including depression, stress, and anxiety, as well as psychosocial outcomes such as self-efficacy and work satisfaction (Robertson et al.).

 Younger workers can also benefit from leaders and managers moving from traditional command-and-control authoritative styles to a coaching style that uses reflective questioning to encourage thinking and creativity and fosters a culture of psychological safety that makes it OK for team members to raise problems even if they do not have a solution.

-Due to the enduring nature of psychological illness, early identification and timely intervention among individuals already experiencing high levels of psychological distress is also crucial.
+Due to the enduring nature of the psychological illness, early identification and timely intervention among individuals already experiencing high levels of psychological distress are also crucial.
 Moreover, the provision of accessible mental health resources is critical from a recruitment and retention perspective, as more than half of Gen Z employees report the availability of these resources is a criterion they consider when selecting a job or deciding to stay with an organisation (Coe et al., 2021).
-Employers should therefore facilitate access to professional treatment for staff and should normalise help-seeking in order to destigmatise mental illness in the workplace.
+Employers should therefore facilitate access to professional treatment for staff and normalise help-seeking to destigmatise mental illness in the workplace.

 Naluri has developed a mental health advocacy programme to help organisations create a workplace culture where employees are trained to identify early signs and symptoms of burnout, depression or anxiety, are taught how to approach and support a colleague who may be in distress, and how to escalate when a situation is critical.
 It is important to shift the burden of seeking help from the individual employee feeling overwhelmed and distressed and make it a collective organisational responsibility to look out for and support each other.

 Through AI technology and its team of experienced psychologists and counsellors, Naluri is optimally positioned to identify individuals at risk of mental health problems and to provide interventions to those in need.
-Naluri’s proactive and personalised approach ensures that individuals receive a level of care that is tailored to their need: be that self-guided learning or long-term structured support from healthcare professionals.
+Naluri’s proactive and personalised approach ensures that individuals receive a level of care tailored to their needs: self-guided learning or long-term structured support from healthcare professionals.

 For employers whose diverse and multi-generational workforces can have highly individualised needs, Naluri’s comprehensive employee assistance programmes provide an effective, accessible, and affordable digital solution to ensure all employees are at their best.

-For more information on how to support your employees’ mental health and transform your organisation into a healthier work environment, contact firstname.lastname@example.org.
+For more information on supporting your employees’ mental health and transforming your organisation into a healthier work environment, contact firstname.lastname@example.org.